dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

 * Can we give incentives for nodes to behave honestly?
   * Incentive 1 : Block reward.
     * Creator of the block can add coin creation transaction to the block and choose a recipient (itself).
-    * Currently fixed at 25 bitcoins but halves every 4 years.
+    * Currently fixed at 25 Bitcoins but halves every 4 years.
     * Block creator only gets those coins if that block is added to the longest chain.
-    * Block reward is how bitcoin is created.
+    * Block reward is how Bitcoin is created.
 No other way.
     * Creation runs out in year 2140.
-So that means total supply of bitcoin is limited to 21 million.
+So that means total supply of Bitcoin is limited to 21 million.
     * Does that mean that after year 2140, the nodes don't have any incentive to behave honestly?
   * Incentive 2 : Transaction fee.
     * The creator gets the fee.
 As block rewards get lower, these fees will increase.